 texts that a Spanish Jesuit named Jerónimo Román de la Higuera

-Counter-Reformation Spain," the book is a comprehensive study
+Counter-Reformation Spain (forthcoming from Yale University Press) is a comprehensive study

 of the chronicles and their pervasive influence on Spanish history,